-Recipient must verify that the decrypted <content/> element contains valid XML before processing it any further.
+The recipient must verify that the decrypted <content/> element contains valid XML before processing it any further.
 Invalid XML must be rejected.

-After verifying the integrity of the <content/> element, the recipient needs to make sure that no blacklisted elements are found within the payload.
+After verifying the integrity of the <content/> element, the recipient needs to make sure that no server-processed elements are found within the payload.
 Any forbidden elements MUST be dropped before the message is processed any further.

 Implementations should rather handle encrypted elements explicitly.

 For the sake of simplicity, the examples in this document are not encrypted.
 A real-world implementation MUST make use of real cryptographic protocols.

 This specification presents a set of affix elements which can be used to counter certain attacks.
 However it does not dictate any behaviour regarding what elements MUST be used/verified or when.

 Different cryptographic protocols come with different possible attack scenarios which must be taken into consideration, so it is left up to those cryptographic protocols to define profiles that describe the use of affix elements.